alimgee/dev_assist/README.md

 -  [Python](https://www.python.org/)
-The project uses **Python 3** to create the app, create the routes, create the functions within those routes and handles all back end interactions.
+The project uses **Python 3** to develop the app, as part of the Django framework.

 - [JQuery](https://jquery.com)
  The project uses **JQuery** as part of bootstrap 4 and to create a character counter on the text area fields.